redox-os/orbtk-book/src/en/ch02-02-workspace-orbtk-core.md

 bounds and constraints have to be **measured**.
 The ordering process will result in a parent / child relation (`tree`), that is represented and handled in the **ECM**.
 In a next step, the tree components are **arranged**.
-The result is rendered into an output buffer.
+The result is rendered into an output buffer (`view`).
 Last not least the updated areas are signaled to the output screen.

+Note: New `rendering` of a widget will only occur, if any of its child entities is marked `dirty`.

 To measure components, the code will provide suitable defaults for each property as well as a `desired_size`.
 The `desired_size` will resolve the **height** and **width** property of the child element.
-This values can either be overwritten with an **explicit** component property inside your rust code, or while referencing to definitions using a **style** property.
+This values can either be overwritten with an **explicit** component property inside rusts view-code of your app, or while referencing to definitions using a **style** property.
 Please take into account, that a given **style** definition will take precedence over all explicitly defined property elements inside the code.
 OrbTk will not respect a mixture of both declarations.

 ### The absolute placement